 To avoid becoming a victim to opportunist thieves, the advice is to clear windscreens with de-icer and a scraper and sit in your vehicle while the heater de-mists the windscreen.

-Councillor Laura Taylor, cabinet member for community safety, said:
+Councillor Laura Taylor, cabinet member for housing and safer communities, said:

 “It may sound like simple advice, but some victims only nip inside for a few seconds to collect a bag or finish a cup of coffee and that’s all the time a thief needs.

 “Insurance companies may not pay out for cars stolen in this way and if your house keys are also stolen homes also become vulnerable.